 I've started adding documentation that can be parsed by PHP Documentor.
 Too bad I didn't start with proper documentation from the beginning, now, it took me around 4 hours just to document the core stuff in the API :( Next time, I'm gonna add high-level documentation from the beginning.
 Though I had lots of comments scattered inside functions, comments that describe what a function is supposed to do are really priceless when you want to enable other people to understand your code.

-The first clean up round is over: The JScript base/sub select stuff is now in a seperate template file, and accessed using the Utility class.
+The first clean up round is over: The JScript base/sub select stuff is now in a separate template file, and accessed using the Utility class.
 The overview page can now show all bugs for a given project.
-Tomorrow, I'll take a look at the bug edit page, don't think it'll take too long as the select JScript is already seperated and ready to use.
+Tomorrow, I'll take a look at the bug edit page, don't think it'll take too long as the select JScript is already separated and ready to use.